TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 Slope for the Kruckow lambda (see Kruckow et al. 2016 as implemented by Vigna-Gomez et al. 2018). |br|
 Default = −0.833333

+**--convective-envelope-mass-threshold** |br|
+Mass threshold of envelope which should be convective, above which the envelopes of giants are labeled convective.
+Only used for --envelope-state-prescription = CONVECTIVE_MASS_FRACTION, ignored otherwise. |br|
+Default = 0.1

 **--convective-envelope-temperature-threshold** |br|
 Temperature [K] threshold, below which the envelopes of giants are convective.
 Only used for --envelope-state-prescription = FIXED_TEMPERATURE, ignored otherwise. |br|